Bigger-Boat-Consulting/PMM-Reports/README.md

 1. Click the "Deploy to Salesforce" button above

-2. Choose the environment (Production or Sandbox) you want to install the reports into.
+2. Choose the environment (Production/Developer or Sandbox) you want to install the reports into.
 We recommend installing in a sandbox first.
 Leave the other fields as they are.
-Click "Salesforce Login"
+Click "Login to Salesforce"

 ![Choose environment](https://biggerboatconsulting.com/wp-content/uploads/2020/06/Choose_the_environment.png)